mflowgen/skywater-130nm/generate_lib/README.md

 The lib file generated from the PDK does not work out of the box, and several changes are required.
+These changes are automated by the `generate_lib.sh` and `generate_lib.py` scripts.

 For for db file generation:
 1. Fix the errors reported here: https://github.com/google/skywater-pdk/issues/288 .
-(Perhaps there is an easier way, but I used sed:)
 * Swap `related_bias_pin : "VPB";` and `related_bias_pin : "VNB";`
 ```
 sed -i 's/related_bias_pin : "VPB";/related_bias_pin : "VNBTEMP";/g' sky130_fd_sc_hd__tt_025C_1v80.lib